ebullient/obsidian-show-whitespace-cm6/README.md

 ## Attribution

-While this is a new implementation for CM6, styles and characters are based on the original [Show Whitespace](https://github.com/deathau/cm-show-whitespace-obsidian) plugin by [death_au](https://github.com/deathau).
+While this is a new implementation for CM6, styles and characters are inspired by behavior in VSCode and
+the original [Show Whitespace](https://github.com/deathau/cm-show-whitespace-obsidian) plugin by [death_au](https://github.com/deathau).

 ## License